MicrosoftDocs/learn/learn-pr/django/2-models-data/includes/8-exercise-work-with-data.md

 Because our models are Python classes, we create new instances by using the same syntax that we'd use to create an object.
 Because they inherit from `Django.models.Model`, they inherit the functionality for the Django ORM.
 That functionality includes `save`, which we use to save the object to the database.

-1. Create a new shelter by running the following Python command in the shell.
+1. Create a new shelter by running the following Python command in the shell:

     ```python
     shelter = Shelter(name="Demo shelter", location="Seattle, WA")